ByteWelder/ByteWelder.com/_posts/2021-07-08-google-analytics-ip-anonymization-is-a-joke.md

 ## So how does Google store your IP?

 When a computer is talking to Google Analytics and asks it to enable IP anonymization, something happens to it before Google stores it: the last part of that number series is removed - replaced by a `0`.
-If our IP would be`101.102.103.104`, then it would look like this after Google's anonymization process: `101.102.103.0`
+If your IP would be `101.102.103.104`, then it would look like this after Google's anonymization process: `101.102.103.0`

 The removed number is always in the range of `[0 - 255]`.
 This means that Google is only `256` guesses away from recovering your "anonymized" IP address!
 "Why is this a problem?" you might ask: